Submitting Your Film to Sonscreen

 Submission Overview

-Film submissions for Sonscreen are now open.
+Film submissions for Sonscreen will open soon.
 Click the button below to be taken the registration and film submission portal.
 Students can submit in-competition films to several categories, while professionals can submit films for consideration as showcase pieces.
 Note that professional films are not in competition at Sonscreen.
 Please read our film submission guidelines before you begin the process.
 Scroll down for deadlines and more film submission information.

 Dates & Deadlines